unahouExosite/docs/gwe/getting_started.rst.md

 "Gateway Engine".
 Copy down the MAC address of your Gateway and use it as the serial number for your new Murano Gateway Engine device.
-Once you have a Gateway Engine device in your Murano Product, you must add resources to it with one of two ways
+Once you have a Gateway Engine device in your Murano Product, you must add resources to it with one of two ways.

 #### Manually